Drugs Policy, Policing, Dangers and Safety:

 - Free front of house (MAST) testing with The Loop which also includes a one-to-one 15 minute drug consultation session

-- Trained drug counsellors stationed at each of the seven campsite hubs.
+- Trained drug workers stationed at each of the seven campsite hubs.

 Please read below for further information on three areas we have highlighted as key points that many people should be fully aware of before experimenting with drugs; the severe dangers of drug misuse, effects of polydrug use (including prescription drugs) and increased strength of Ecstasy / MDMA.